-In the second week of the university-based PETE programme, the PETE students completed the first section of the questionnaire at the start of their first HRE lecture, prior to any input from the lecturer.
-The second section of the questionnaire was completed at the beginning of a HRE lecture delivered half-way through the PETE programme, immediately following completion of an 11-week teaching practice.
+In the second week of the University-based PETE programme, the PETE students completed the first section of the questionnaire at the start of their first HRE lecture, prior to any input from the lecturer.
+The second section of the questionnaire was completed at the beginning of a HRE lecture delivered half-way through the PETE programme, immediately following completion of an 11 week teaching practice.
 It was explained to the PETE students that the questionnaire contributed to a research project, the findings of which would be used to develop the HRE component of the PETE programme.
-They were informed that they could choose to exclude their data from the research project, at any time during the PETE programme, and that this would in no way affect their performance on the programme.
-All of the PETE students volunteered to take part in the study and none requested for their data to be excluded.
-The questionnaires were anonymous and the research design and protocol followed the university's ethical guidelines.
+They were informed that they could choose at any time during the PETE programme for their data to be excluded from the research project, and that this would in no way affect their performance on the programme.
+All of the PETE students volunteered to take part in the study and none requested that their data be excluded.
+The questionnaires were anonymous and the research design and protocol followed the University's ethical guidelines.

-Data analysis
+Data Analysis

-Responses to the open-ended questions were analysed by means of the generation of themes using constructivist grounded theory methods (Charmaz 2000).
-The first stage of the analysis involved highlighting keywords and phrases within the responses, the second stage involved coding and grouping these into related issues, and the third stage was the

-Table 1.
-Samples of each stage of the data analysis process.
+Responses to the open-ended questions were analysed by means of the generation of themes using constructivist grounded theory methods (Charmaz, 2000).
+The first stage of the analysis involved highlighting key words and phrases within the responses, the second stage involved coding and grouping these into related issues, and the third stage was the identification of emerging categories and themes (Ritchie and Lewis, 2003) to assist the evolution and development of theory (Charmaz, 2000).
+Samples of each stage of the data analysis process are presented in Table 1.